 What do you like most about your job?

 I love that every day is really different.
 I work on so many different things in a day that require different areas of thinking, so I try to be very mindful of whatever I’m working on and focus on the task at hand.
 Some days are very creative with working on a website design, writing a script, brainstorming, or developing marketing concepts.
-Other days are for client meetings, events, project proposals, or billing and accounting.
+Other days are for client meetings, events, project proposals, or accounting.

 I’m also so thankful for the relationships we have with our team.
 I trust Adam and the development team with all of our backend work and I’m incredibly thankful for the guidance they give us on all things web and mobile.
 Olivia and our other writers help in so many different ways with different clients, in both big picture concepts and the many details.
-And I trust Ryan, Angelo, and our video team to produce very high quality work on a consistent basis.
+And I trust Ryan, Angelo, and our video teams to produce very high quality work on a consistent basis.

 What’s something people would be surprised to hear about entrepreneurship?

-When you run your own business, you are almost always working.
-I usually work between 55-60 hours a week – including nights, weekends, and holidays.
+When you run your own business, you are almost always working – including nights, weekends, and holidays.
 It’s very hard to turn it off.
 If you’re going to do it, you’d better be all in, because there are stretches of time when your business is all you’ll think about.

 But passion will only get you so far.
 You also need to be making money.
 If you’re not, then you’re not running a business – you have a hobby.

-Running a business also includes a million little details that many people aren’t willing to manage, such as different taxes, accounting, and legal issues.
+Running a business also includes a million little details to manage, such as different taxes, accounting, and legal issues.
 If you have employees, you’ll deal with things like healthcare, vacation days, and 401k.
 Learn to work with good partners to outsource this type of work.
 Don’t try to do it all yourself.

 What’s the single biggest lesson you’ve learned in the last 14 years of running your own business?